ember-learn/ember-blog/source/2020-10-09-the-ember-times-issue-165.md

 Be kind,

-Isaac Lee, Chris Ng, Jen Weber, the crowd and the Learning Team
+Isaac Lee, Chris Ng, Jen Weber, Amy Lam and the Learning Team